 Responding to these challenges is a key objective of the New Energy research group.
 The goal requires future smart energy systems research with a focus on decentralized energy production (solar photovoltaic, wind power and bio energy), RES network integration, integration of the EV charging infrastructure, new converter technology, electrical storages and energy management systems.
 Electrification of transportation also underlines the need to solve the Last Mile Problem.

-Research group will use latest digital tools such as Hardware-In-the-Loop simulation and Rapid Controller Prototyping environments to facilitate fast, safe and efficient development.
+The Research Group utilizes the latest digital tools such as Hardware-In-the-Loop simulation and Rapid Controller Prototyping environments to facilitate fast, safe and efficient development.